muhashmicisco/Certificate-Auditor/README.md

 | 10.201.115.112 |  |
 | 10.201.115.113 | 5061 |
 | 10.201.115.115 | 8443 |
-* Note: If a port isnt provided, 443 is assumeed.
-If 8443/5061 is provided TCP Stream handshake is used for SIP for MRA or Expressway.
+* Note: If a port isnt provided, 443 is default value.
+If 8443/5061 is provided TCP Stream handshake is used for SIP/MRA for Expressway/UCM.
 ---

 ## 🛠️ Usage